 Yoga’s reach has grown, too.
 While yoga classes used to be offered at community centres, studios and big gyms, they are now accessible via fitness memberships like Classpass, and even just a click away with portals such as Fitsphere.
 Founded by yoga personality Liv Lo who wants to make yoga workouts easily available to frequent travellers like herself, Fitsphere has plans for beginners, busy travellers, HIIT yoga, yoga with weights, and even a confidence-boosting routine that promises to get you red carpet-ready!

 Hands up if you’ve arranged a workout for yourself and bestie as part of a birthday treat or catch-up plan.
 Bonding over workouts instead of drinks is getting more common, thanks to the proliferation in boutique studios that allow you to purchase a trial class or drop-in class without further commitments.
 Going for workout dates can only be a good thing.
 For starters, you will feel more accountable and be less likely to abandon a workout when there’s a friend involved.
 With the right company, you might even be emboldened to try something new!

-For those looking to be part of a larger community, consider joining running clubs (for instance, adidas Runners Singapore and Asics Running Club), inclusive, teamwork-driven Crossfit boxes and mass events such as Yogafest (21 and 22 March 2020) and Shape Run in July/August 2020.
+For those looking to be part of a larger community, consider joining running clubs (for instance, adidas Runners Singapore and Asics Running Club), inclusive, teamwork-driven Crossfit boxes and mass events such as AIA Glow Festival (May 30 and 31), Yogafest World Edition 2020 (August 1 and 2), and Shape Run in August 2020.